How to Improve Soil Fertility Naturally: The Ultimate Guide to Happy, Healthy Soil

 Popular Natural Fertilizers

-• Fish emulsion is a nutrient-rich liquid fertilizer, crafted from fish scraps, that delivers a powerful punch of nitrogen to boost leafy growth.
+• Fish emulsion, made from fish scraps, is a nutrient-dense liquid fertilizer that provides a strong dose of nitrogen to promote vigorous leafy growth.

 Application Tips